When it comes to Calisthenics, it is undeniable that Height and Weight plays a crucial role in the skill level of the athlete.

 This is also why, taller athletes who can perform high level skills are more respected than their shorter counterparts performing the same skill.
 It is more likely that the taller athlete had to train smarter and longer, had to go through more injuries to achieve the skill.
 They would have had to develop larger and stronger muscles to generate more force to perform a skill.
 They are also more likely to have greater ABSOLUTE strength and a more desirable looking physique from purely training Calisthenics.

 Again, I’m not taking credit away from the hard work that shorter athletes put in, in order to achieve their skill level.
 Achieving a Planche no matter the height is very impressive and commendable.
 But for those who fall into this category, realize that you have far greater potential in high level Calisthenics and work equally as hard to become one of the best Calisthenics athletes.
-For shorter athletes, it would be harder to build muscle mass through Calisthenics.
-That's why performing Weighted Calisthenics using a Weight Vest or hitting the gym is important as well.
+For shorter athletes, it would be harder to build muscle mass through Calisthenics skills alone.
+You would have to implement other training methods such as Weighted Calisthenics using a Weight Vest or training with tons of volume.

-For the taller athletes, continue to work towards your goals but DO NOT be disheartened when somebody learned a skill in half the time.
+For the taller athletes, stay in your lane and DO NOT be disheartened when somebody learns a skill in half the time.
 You have a longer road to walk but I guarantee that at the end of it, it will be worth it.